oicr-gsi/req-system-docs/source/study-admins.rst

 The study specific administrator has no access to PHI but can build requisition forms, configure study-specific roles, audit submission logs, and edit email templates.

+.. _configure-study-roles:

 Configuring Study Specific User Roles
 =====================================

-Users for each study requisition form must be defined and access granted or revoked by the Administrator; refer to “request a user account/access change request” section.
+Users for each study requisition form must be defined and access granted or revoked by the Administrator; refer to :ref:`request-user` section.

 Adding a User
 -------------

 #.
 Navigate to the “Manage Forms” tab and select the study specific requisition form.
 #.
 Click on the subheader “People.”
 #.
-For each available role, assign an institutional email address by clicking “Add to Staff List” as seen above.
+For each available role, assign an institutional email address by clicking “Add to Staff List”.
 A popup box will appear.
 Multiple email addresses may be added at once to a specific role.
 #.
 User roles may also be edited under the “Actions>edit” menu.
 A popup window will appear and enable assignment of multiple roles to a single user, or to change their individual role assignments within a study specific requisition.
 Alter the user’s roles by marking or unchecking the roles that apply.

 Removing a User